 In the human body, proteins are involved in almost every aspect of cellular function.
 Proteins are linear strings of amino acids that fold and twist into specific three-dimensional shapes in order to function properly.
-Certain human diseases result from mutations in specific genes that lead to the production of misfolded proteins.
-The majority of genetic mutations that cause misfolded proteins are called missense mutations.
+Certain human diseases result from mutations that cause changes in the amino acid sequence of a protein which reduce its stability and may prevent it from folding properly.
+The majority of genetic mutations that lead to the production of less stable or misfolded proteins are called missense mutations.
 These mutations result in the substitution of a single amino acid for another in the protein.
 Because of this error, missense mutations often result in proteins that have a reduced level of biological activity.
-In addition to missense mutations, there are also other types of genetic mutations that can result in proteins with reduced biological activity.
+In addition to missense mutations, there are also other types of mutations that can result in proteins with reduced biological activity.

 Proteins generally fold in a specific region of the cell known as the endoplasmic reticulum, or ER.
 The cell has quality control mechanisms that ensure that proteins are folded into their correct three-dimensional shape before they can move from the ER to the appropriate destination in the cell, a process generally referred to as protein trafficking.
 Misfolded proteins are often eliminated by the quality control mechanisms after initially being retained in the ER.
-In certain instances, misfolded proteins can accumulate in the ER instead of being eliminated.
+In certain instances, misfolded proteins can accumulate in the ER before being eliminated.